karlospn/mytechramblings-site-source-code/content/posts/check-nugets-packages-for-security-vulnerabilities-on-you-cicd-pipeline.md

 The given project `VulnerableApp.Library.Impl.UnitTest` has no vulnerable packages given the current sources.
 ```

-As you can see this command will tell you if there are any packages that contains a vulnerability, in which version the vulnerability has been resolved, the severity of the vulnerability, and a link to the advisory for you to view.
+As you can see this command will tell you if there are any packages that contains a vulnerability, the severity of the vulnerability, and a link with more information about the vulnerability.

 However, the ``dotnet list package --vulnerable`` command **ONLY** checks direct dependencies, which means that it will only scan the NuGet packages that are directly installed on your app (top-level packages).
 If you are interested in seeing vulnerabilities within your dependencies as well, you'll need to use the `--include-transitive` parameter, like this `dotnet list package --vulnerable --include-transitive`.

-Let's execute the `dotnet list package --vulnerable --include-transitive` command on the same app as before.
+Let's execute the `dotnet list package --vulnerable --include-transitive` command on the same app.

 ```bash
 The following sources were used: